Karunanidhi turns 95, DMK supporters flock to Chennai to celebrate

 — ANI (@ANI) June 3, 2018

-The Dravaidian leader has not been seen in public for several months due to health issues.
+The Dravidian leader has not been seen in public for several months due to health issues.
 He had undergone a tracheotomy procedure in December 2016 to improve his breathing.
 His son Stalin is serving as the working president of the DMK.
 His daughter Kanimozhi, a Rajya Sabha MP, also looks after party affairs.
 Karunanidhi has been granted a leave of absence from the Tamil Nadu House due to his health.
 He last visited the Assembly premises after he was elected from his native district in the May 2016 Assembly polls.
+On the occasion of his birthday, his son MK Stalin also shared Karunanidhi’s picture on Twitter.
+Read in Tamil

+Prime Minister Narendra Modi also took to Twitter to wish the DMK leader.
+“Best wishes to Kalaignar M.Karunanidhi Ji on his birthday.
+A prolific writer, poet, thinker and orator, Karunanidhi Ji is one of India’s senior-most political leaders.
+May he be blessed with a long and healthy life,” he wrote.
+Congress chief Rahul Gandhi on Twitter wrote, “I would like to wish Shri Karunanidhi ji a very happy birthday!
+I pray for his good health and happiness, always.”

 West Bengal Chief Minister Mamata Banerjee took to Twitter this morning to wish him.
 “Warmest birthday greetings to M Karunanidhi @kalaignar89 Ji.
 I pray for your good health and happiness,” she said.
+Newly elected Chief Minister of Karnataka, HD Kumaraswamy also extended his wishes to Karunanidhi on Twitter.

 On his last birthday, leaders from across the country including Congress president Rahul Gandhi, Bihar Chief Minister and JD(U) chief Nitish Kumar and CPM’s Sitaram Yechuru had flown down to Chennai to celebrate sixty years of his legislative career.